Robin van der Vleuten

 Then I should see "Admin dashboard"

-In my opinion a much better solution than just writing the login process over and over again.
+That is much better than writing the login process over and over again.